-We jumped on Zoom with Erik Garlington of Brooklyn-based emo three-piece Proper.!
+We interviewed Erik Garlington of Brooklyn-based emo three-piece Proper.!
 In this interview, we discussed Erik’s songwriting process, the way musical catharsis can unintentionally help us with our emotions, and Proper.’s upcoming plans now that the pandemic is starting to wind down.

 How long have you been involved in music, and how did your music history begin?
 Is there something you fondly look back on, like a song or a lyric from your earliest days?